Examples of Markov chains: Stock market

 A thorough development and many examples can be found in the on-line monograph Meyn & Tweedie 2005.

 A finite-state machine can be used as a representation of a Markov chain.
 Assuming a sequence of independent and identically distributed input signals (for example, symbols from a binary alphabet chosen by coin tosses), if the machine is in state y at time n, then the probability that it moves to state x at time n + 1 depends only on the current state.

+PageRank algorithm (Random surfer model)

+The PageRank algorithm, originally used by Google to rank websites in their search engine results, is based on a discrete-time Markov chain.
+The state space consists of all the web pages indexed by the search engine.
+The model imagines a "random surfer" who starts on a randomly chosen page and begins clicking on links.

+At each discrete time step, the surfer either: